GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

     *lon, lat, radius, height*].

 .. figure:: /_images/GMT_seamount_map.*
-   :width: 400 px
+   :width: 500 px
    :align: center

    Use **-E** to select elliptical rather than circular shape in map view.
-Both shapes expect *lon, lat*.
-Circular only requires a radius :math:`r_p` while elliptical requires the azimuth :math:`\alpha` and the two semi-axes *major* and *minor*.
+Both shapes require lon, lat.
+Circular only requires the radius :math:`r_0` while elliptical requires the azimuth :math:`\alpha` and the major and minor semi-axes .

 .. _-F:

 **-F**\ [*flattening*]
     Seamounts are to be truncated to guyots.
-Append *flattening*, otherwise we expect to find it in last input column [no truncation].
+Append *flattening* from 0 (no flattening to 1 (no feature!), otherwise we expect to find it in last input column [no truncation].
 Ignored if used with **-Cd**.

 .. _-G: